kfpgk/libcpplog/README.md

 ### Debug

-Debug output that results in no runtime overhead for release builds.
+Debug outputs are implemented using macros that result in no runtime overhead for release builds.

 ```cpp
 #include <libcpplog/debug/Debug.hpp>